groue/GRDBCombine/README.md

 # @DatabasePublished

-**DatabasePublished is a property wrapper** that let you declare properties that are automatically updated as database content changes.
+**DatabasePublished is a property wrapper** that automatically updates the value of a property as database content changes.

-You declare @DatabasePublished properties with a database publisher returned from [`ValueObservation.publisher(in:)`]:
+You declare a @DatabasePublished property with a database publisher returned from [`ValueObservation.publisher(in:)`]:

 ```swift
 class MyModel {